 - 800 g /1.8 lbs all-purpose potatoes about 4 large

 - 3 cloves garlic minced

-- 2 tbsp lemon juice or juice of 1 large lemon
+- 2 tablespoon lemon juice or juice of 1 large lemon

-- 1½ tsp sea salt guide only, adjust for personal preferences
+- 1½ teaspoon sea salt guide only, adjust for personal preferences

 - Preheat oven to 200°C/392°F fan-forced.